Ahoo Daryaei: 2 November 2024 protest and arrest

 On 2 November 2024, Daryaei became the center of a high-profile protest incident at Tehran's Islamic Azad University.
 According to witnesses, she was confronted by university security forces and members of the Basij paramilitary for not wearing her headscarf according to the strict dress code.

 During the altercation, members of the Basij, a paramilitary group associated with Iran's Revolutionary Guards, allegedly attempted to take the student into custody under the pretext of violating hijab and mask requirements, tearing her sweater in an attempt to enforce the mandated hijab.
 Political scientist Mahnaz Shirali noted that the altercation escalated when she removed her remaining clothes and sat in her underwear in the campus courtyard as an act of defiance.

 She then walked onto the street in her underwear, further protesting against the enforced hijab laws in an act of public defiance.
 The protest was captured on video by onlookers, and footage quickly circulated on social media, drawing widespread attention both within Iran and internationally.

 She was detained in a car by three plainclothes officers.
 After her arrest, she was reportedly taken by police to Iran Psychiatric Hospital on the Special Road under the orders of the IRGC intelligence and placed under the supervision of a doctor and psychiatrist.
+According to press research, after obtaining a statement from Daryaeis former husband that she had mentally health problems, the authorities released her after 18 days and put her on mandatory monthly Flupentixol injections.